CGR Railmotor

-The Cape Government Railways Railmotor of 1906 was a South African steam railmotor locomotive from the pre-Union era in the Cape of Good Hope.
+The Cape Government Railways Railmotor of 1906 was a one-off South African steam railmotor locomotive from the pre-Union era in the Cape of Good Hope.

 In 1906, the Cape Government Railways acquired a single self-contained Railmotor for low-volume passenger service.
 The railmotor was a 0-4-0 side-tank locomotive with a passenger coach on a single bogie as an integral part of the locomotive itself.

 Manufacturer

 A single railmotor was built in 1905 and delivered to the Cape Government Railways (CGR) in 1906.
 The railmotor was a self-contained motor-coach in which the locomotive and coach were embodied in a single vehicle, with a driver's station at the rear end of the coach for reverse running.
 The locomotive part was a 0-4-0 side-tank engine which was built by North British Locomotive Company, while the coach part was built by Metropolitan Amalgamated Railway Carriage & Wagon.
 It was the first steam railmotor to enter service on the CGR.